 Yes, Labrador Retrievers have been reported to have attacked humans.
-Little information about Labradors attacking people in the U.S. are available.
+Little information about Labradors attacking people in the U.S. is available.
 However, attacks by Labs in the U.K. have been recorded.
-As far back as 2016, the results of a study by an insurance company showed Labradors as number four on the list of most dog-attacks in the U.K. Numbers one to three were German Shepherds, Staffordshire Bull Terriers and Border Collies.
+As far back as 2016, the results of a study by an insurance company showed Labradors as number four on the list of most dog-attacks in the U.K. Numbers one to three were German Shepherds, Staffordshire Bull Terriers, and Border Collies.
 Reportedly, their victims mainly were delivery drivers and postal staff.

 A 2008 study by The Coalition for Living Safely with Dogs indicated that Labrador retrievers were responsible for 13.3% of dog attacks.
 It was later determined that aggressive owners trained mild-natured Labradors to attack.

 Very few humans have been reported killed by Labrador Retrievers.
 However, it is possible because Labs have been known to cause severe damage to those people they attacked.